oceanicsdotio/oceanics.io/content/blog/acceleration/index.md

 ---
 title: Acceleration
 date: "2017-08-17T12:00:00.000Z"
+description: |
-description: "Strategies for making faster Python code from parallelization to JIT to GPUs and whatnot."
+    Strategies for making faster Python code from parallelization to JIT to GPUs and whatnot.
+Sometimes people say languages are slow, but they're just not being creative enough.

 tags: ["python", "distributed computing", "parallel", "gpu"]
 ---